We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-- Good for: All sleeping types, couples, people with higher body weight
+- Good for: all sleeping types, couples, people with more weight

 The wide variety of firmness options available makes these mattresses a good option for anyone.
 Both the Classic and Pillowtop have zippers that allow you to switch out certain layers to customize comfort and maximize durability.
 You can also choose different comfort levels for either side of the mattress, which can be an awesome option if you sleep with a partner.

 As hybrid mattresses, their spring coils offer extra support, making them ideal for people with more weight and those who need more spine support.
 They’re also thicker than standard mattresses, which adds even more support and makes it easier to get in and out of bed.
 It also creates a more luxurious feel.